TrullyAI/TrullyDocs/README.md

 You'll find more details in
-[Decision Maker API Docs](https://docs.trully.ai/reference/post_v1-decision-maker-predict) If you set a webhook, this is the data you'll be receiving
+[Decision Maker API Docs](https://docs.trully.ai/reference/post_v1-decision-maker-predict) If you have set a webhook, this is the data you'll be receiving

 | Key                            | Description                                                                                                                                                      |
 | ------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |